MacGH23/BatteryScript_ABCDs/README.md

 Meanwell devices using a small 2x7 pin connector from MPE for the CAN interface.<br> Normally a connector with 2 wires are part of the delievery.
 The connector is a [MPE BLC 14](https://www.reichelt.de/crimp-buchsenleiste-14-pol-mpe-blc-14-p247189.html?CCOUNTRY=445&LANGUAGE=de&nbc=1&&r=1) (partnumber 906-2-014-X-BS0A10) and [crimp pins](https://www.reichelt.de/crimpkontakt-fuer-mpe-blc-einzeln-mpe-cc222-p150922.html?CCOUNTRY=445&LANGUAGE=de&nbc=1&&r=1) (partnumber CC2-22/30-TT-RL)

-Only the CAN wires are needed to install.
+Only the CAN wires are needed to install additionally.
 See manual of the device where the CAN PINs are.

 Lumentree devices uses a normal RS232 interface with modbus protocol.<br>
 Easiest methode to connect is a simple USB to RS232 adapter.